-- Teacher Laboratory Assistant, Department of Organic Chemistry, Faculty of Exact and Natural Science, University of Buenos Aires, Argentina, 1997-2001
+- Laboratory Teacher, Department of Organic Chemistry, Faculty of Exact and Natural Science, University of Buenos Aires, Argentina, 1997–2001

 Ms. Montesano uses standards (including FOCUS groundwater and surface water scenario modelling, PEARL, PELMO and SWASH) and higher tier exposure models (SWAN and GeoPEARL) to provide exposure assessments as part of the regulatory requirements for environmental risk assessment of pesticides, biocides, and other chemicals.
 As a research chemist, her interests lie in the field of organic synthesis.

 Ms. Montesano has experience developing different synthesis paths to obtain isoxazolines and isoxazoles through 1,3-dipolar cycloadditions, using protected carbohydrates to increase the versatility of the final compounds depending on their biological activity.
 She previously worked with a Cuban research group to obtained acridones derivatives, work that led to a bilateral patent (Cuba- Argentina).
 In addition to experience as a research chemist, Ms. Montesano has worked as a laboratory manager in a quality control laboratory, developing and validating analytical techniques to obtain the ISO/IEC certification.